-The seismic location inverse problem has a history dating back almost a century, at least to Geiger [1912].
-There has been a recent resurgence of interest in improving abilities to estimate reliable seismic locations for both earthquakes and explosions [e.g., Thurber & Rabinowitz, 2000].
+[2] The seismic location inverse problem has a history dating back almost a century, at least to Geiger [1912].
+There has been a recent resurgence of interest in improving the ability to estimate reliable seismic locations for both earthquakes and explosions [e.g., Thurber and Rabinowitz, 2000].
 One reason for this resurgence is the desire to apply advances in seismological models and practice to improve event locations in global catalogs produced, for example, by the International Seismological Centre (ISC), the U.S. National Earthquake Information Service (NEIS), or the International Data Center (IDC).
 Another reason is that the Comprehensive Nuclear Test-Ban Treaty (CTBT), irrespective of its current status, has motivated greater emphasis on locating small natural or human-produced seismic events.
-The CTBT specifies a location uncertainty of 1000 km2 or less for events with magnitudes greater than or equal to 4.0 [e.g., Ringdal & Kennett, 2001].
-In addition, there has been growing recognition of the importance of high quality locations in seismic tomography and fault zone characterization.
+The CTBT specifies a location uncertainty of 1000 km or less for events with magnitudes greater than or equal to 4.0 [e.g., Ringdal and Kennett, 2001].
+In addition, there has been growing recognition of the importance of high-quality locations in seismic tomography and fault zone characterization.

-Efforts to improve the location of seismic events have fallen into two broad categories: advances in seismic travel time models to improve absolute locations and innovations in location methods, in particular using multiple event location methods to improve relative location capabilities [e.g., Poupinet et al., 1984; Frémont & Malone, 1987; Pavlis, 1992; Got et al., 1994; Waldhauser & Ellsworth, 2000].
-These categories are not mutually exclusive and each possesses characteristic strengths and limitations.
-The emphasis of this paper will be on testing a specific type of travel time model in which regional seismic phases are computed from a global 3-D seismic model.
-The key words here are "regional" and "global 3-D seismic model" which we describe further here.
+[3] Efforts to improve the location of seismic events have fallen into two broad categories: advances in seismic travel time models to improve absolute locations and innovations in location methods, in particular, using multiple event location methods to improve relative location capabilities [e.g., Poupinet et al., 1984; Frémont and Malone, 1987; Pavlis, 1992; Got et al., 1994; Waldhauser and Ellsworth, 2000].
+These categories are not mutually exclusive, and each possesses characteristic strengths and limitations.
+The emphasis of this paper will be on testing a specific type of travel time model, in which regional seismic phases are computed from a global three-dimensional (3D) seismic model.
+The keywords here are "regional" and "global 3D seismic model," which we describe further below.